LINGLI97/OPST/README.md

 Tau is set as 2.
 The max length of patterns: 3
 The input size: 8
-Runtime used for mining 2-closed order-preserving 2-frequent patterns: 0.000126 s.
+Runtime used for mining closed order-preserving 2-frequent patterns: 0.000126 s.
 The number of found closed patterns is 4